Connect with others who understand.

 Now living in Florida, Marcia remains grateful for the life she’s lived and the lessons she’s learned.
 Although living with PBC hasn’t always been easy, she faces it with resilience and the same dedication she brought to her career and community.

-Have you been diagnosed with PBC and relate to Marcia’s story?
+Have you been diagnosed with PBC?
+Can you relate to Marcia’s story?
 What changes have you made to manage your condition and symptoms?
-Share your thoughts in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.